geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-02/meeting-transcript.md

 What happens if the user changes the flag?

 ##### **Chenyu** [[00:33:06](https://www.youtube.com/watch?v=xyn3mZGiXd8&t=1986)]
-I think unless there's a strong reason why we still want...
+I think unless there's a strong reason why we still want..
 The case where you need to realize?
 Say that again?

 ##### **Geohot** [[00:33:12](https://www.youtube.com/watch?v=xyn3mZGiXd8&t=1992)]
-I see the reason why...
+I see the reason why..
 So the problem is if you do an assign inside of a JIT, if you don't realize that assign, it may not end up in the JIT.
 So I'm not sure exactly how we want to deal with this, but yeah, no, I don't think ban realize should be a flag.

 ##### **Chenyu** [[00:33:36](https://www.youtube.com/watch?v=xyn3mZGiXd8&t=2016)]